roman-milk/roman-milk.github.io/here-we-go-again.md

  "But she didn't have to do it once she knew she'd been found out.
 She could have said "Fuck you asshole.
 You can't threaten me any more because now he knows.
 But she didn't.
 She kept seeing him."

  "Yes she did and I can't fault her on it.
 There isn't a woman alive who isn't a virgin who has never wondered what a really big cock is like I've wondered and I can't say for sure that I wouldn't go for it if I had the chance.
 And that's even if you and I were still together.
 You are bigger than Hank was.
 Not by much, but enough to make me feel a little bit different when we made love.
 So if you being just a little bigger makes a noticeable difference in how I feel how much different would it feel with something bigger that what you have?
-Report_Story #4